vermiculite/mrspider/README.md

 ## Features

   * Super simple api.
-  * Middleware architecture allows complete customisation.
+  * Streaming architecture allows complete customisation.
   * Use the full power of JavaScript giving you great flexibility.

 ## Tests